Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Hudson References
 -----------------

-It is possible to make references to Hudson items in SYS\_PRODUCT\_NAME.
+It is possible to make references to Hudson items in |SYSPRODUCTNAME|.
 There are some predefined references (job, build), but you can also create your own references if needed (see ? for more details about references)